Authorities5 min read1 of 6

 What is Emotional Authority in Human Design?

 Emotional Authority is the most common inner authority in Human Design, found in roughly half the population.
-It is governed by the Solar Plexus center, which generates emotional waves that cycle between highs and lows.
-Your correct decisions emerge only after riding the full wave and reaching a point of calm clarity, instead of reacting at any emotional extreme.
+It runs through the Solar Plexus center, which generates emotional waves that cycle between highs and lows.
+Your right decisions emerge only after you ride the full wave to a point of calm clarity, rather than reacting at either extreme.

 How do I make decisions with Emotional Authority?

-Give yourself at least one full emotional wave cycle, typically 24 to 72 hours, before committing to any major decision.
-Notice how your feelings shift from excitement to doubt and back again.
-The right moment to decide arrives when you feel a settled, peaceful knowing that persists regardless of where you are on the wave.
+Give yourself at least one full emotional wave cycle - typically 24 to 72 hours - before committing to any major decision.
+Notice how your feelings shift from excitement to doubt and back.
+The moment to decide arrives when you feel a settled, peaceful knowing that holds no matter where you are on the wave.

 Why is patience so important for Emotional Authority?

-Patience is essential because the Solar Plexus center never delivers absolute truth in a single moment.
-Each point on the emotional wave reveals only a partial perspective, so acting impulsively during a high or low leads to regret.
-By waiting through the full cycle, you gather enough emotional data to reach clarity that resonates through your entire being.
+Patience matters because the Solar Plexus center never delivers absolute truth in a single moment.
+Each point on the wave shows only a partial view, so acting impulsively during a high or low leads to regret.
+Waiting through the full cycle gives you enough emotional data to reach clarity that resonates through your whole being.

 When should I avoid making decisions with Emotional Authority?

-Never commit to anything significant when you are at the peak of excitement or the depths of disappointment.
-These emotional extremes distort your perception and create false certainty.
-Practice saying 'let me sleep on it' as a default response, and only act once the intensity has passed and a calm, clear sense of direction emerges.
+Never commit to anything significant at the peak of excitement or the depths of disappointment.
+These extremes distort your perception and create false certainty.
+Make 'let me sleep on it' your default response, and act only once the intensity has passed and a calm, clear sense of direction emerges.